hercules08/Favesrus/src/server/README.md

-Testing using Advanced Rest Client(note Content-Type must be set to application/x-www-form-urlencoded)
+Testing using Advanced Rest Client or Fiddler the Content-Type must be set to application/x-www-form-urlencoded.

 Account